greenbids/greenbids-tailor-external/README.md

 ### 🏋️ Example

-An integration example is provided through the [`locustfiles/rtb.py`](https://github.com/greenbids/greenbids-tailor-external/blob/main/locustfiles/rtb.py#L8).
+An integration example is provided through [`python/src/greenbids/tailor/load_testing/rtb.py`](https://github.com/greenbids/greenbids-tailor-external/blob/main/locustfiles/rtb.py#L8).
 It highlights when the Greenbids Tailor service must be called during the ad request processing.
 It also propose an example of features to pass in the payload (only for demonstrative purpose).